-Client-only StorNext File System Buffer Cache Multiple mounted file systems typically share a single buffer cache.
-A StorNext client buffer cache is created for each different cachebufsize .
-By default, all file systems have the same cachebufsize of 64K, so they all share the same buffer cache.
+Client-only StorNext As of StorNext 3.0, multiple mounted file systems typically share a single File System Buffer buffer cache.
+A StorNext client buffer cache is created for each different cachebufsize.
+By default, all file systems have the same cachebufsize Cache of 64K, so they all share the same buffer cache.
 Note: These settings do not apply to Apple Xsan clients, which do not use the StorNext buffer cache.
 The amount of memory consumed by default for each cachebufsize depends on the platform type and the amount of memory in the system.
-Table 22 shows the default amount of memory consumed by cachebufsize .
-Table 22 Default Memory Consumed by cachebufsize Platform Type <=2GB Memory >2GB Memory 32-bit Windows 32MB 64MB 32-bit Linux 64MB 128MB All other platforms 64MB 256MB To see information about the buffer cache after mounting file systems, use the cvdb(1) command with the -b option.
-To change the amount of memory used by the buffer cache at mount time, use the buffercachecap parameter.
+Table 22 shows the default amount of memory consumed by cachebufsize.
+Table 22 Default Memory Platform Type <=2GB Memory >2GB Memory Consumed by cachebufsize 32-bit Windows 32MB 64MB 32-bit Linux 64MB 128MB All other platforms 64MB 256MB To see information about the buffer cache after mounting file systems, use the cvdb(1) command with the -b option.
+To change the amount of